 In this example, the terrain has a single slope between two flat areas.

-Select Tools> Display Options from the menu and turn off the display of "Terrain, Primary Contours" layer.
+Select Tools> Display Options from the menu and turn off the display of the "Terrain, Primary Contours" layer.

 Note: While not strictly necessary, this will make drawing in the sloped area of the terrain easier.